 Roughly 3.8 million people exposed to shaking

-Very strong shaking and likely moderate damage may have been experienced by an estimated 1,650 people.
-At VII, it is the highest MMI level this earthquake has caused.
-Intensity level III was experienced by a large group of people (around 1.9 million).
+An estimated 14,730 people were exposed to level VI.
+At this level, strong shaking and probably light damage can be expected.
+Intensity level III was experienced by the majority of people (around 2 million).
 In their region, weak shaking and probably no damage can be expected.
 All exposure to shaking was within the borders of Papua New Guinea .

 | People | MMI Level | Shaking | Damage |